Selena Gomez "Moved," "Inspired" by UNICEF Trip to Nepal: See Pictures From Her Visit

 Selena Gomez has had a lot of roles in Hollywood, but few as rewarding as her role in representing UNICEF.
 The Spring Breakers star, 21, has been a spokesperson for UNICEF since 2008, and an ambassador since 2009.
 As part of her work with the organization, she has traveled to Chile, Ghana, and, most recently, Nepal.

-During her trip to Nepal, Gomez bonded with kids at the Satbariya Rapti Secondary School, where she observed their studies and then joined them in performing traditional dances and folk songs.
+According to a press release, during her trip to Nepal, Gomez bonded with kids at the Satbariya Rapti Secondary School, where she observed their studies and then joined them in performing traditional dances and folk songs.
 She also visited with UNICEF-supported female community health volunteers in Gangaparaspur Village to learn about their efforts to reduce illness among children and their mothers.

 In Hapur Village, she spoke with women who mediate cases of conflict, domestic violence, and child abuse, as well as survivors who had been helped by those women.
 And in Dokrena/Khaira Village, she watched young people perform a skit about the importance of sanitation.